Coastal Counselling - Fi Dawson

 What I offer

-Coastal Counselling offers one to one counselling to adults 16+ in the Morpeth and Ashington area.
+Coastal Counselling offers affordable one to one counselling to adults 16+ in the Morpeth and Ashington area.

 My name is Fi Dawson and my counselling room is based in Ellington Village in a semi-rural location that can be reached directly by car and bus.
 I offer affordable 50 minute weekly sessions for clients experiencing current emotional difficulty.These emotional difficulties might include anxiety, depression, relationship difficulties, work-related stress amongst other things.